Center for Integrated Research Computing

 CIRC supports faculty-led research projects from over 40 departments and centers across the Medical Center and River Campus.
 As a University-wide program, the Center for Integrated Research Computing fosters and supports a variety of academic disciplines, as well as innovative interdisciplinary and cross-division collaborations.
 CIRC staff collaborate directly with faculty, departments, and centers in research project preparation and execution.

-CIRC offers support for both hardware and software, offering tutorials, frequently asked questions, and email support.
+CIRC provides support for both hardware and software, offering tutorials, frequently asked questions, and email support.
 Our staff includes computational scientists trained at the doctoral level to work directly with faculty and students to help them apply advanced computing technology to research.